AdriaVH/2.1-Estructura-de-dades-N1/README.md

 Import the Schema: Import the provided SQL file (or run the SQL statements directly) to create the necessary tables and relationships.

-Direcory "verification_queries" has the SQL files to execute the verifications that asked.
+Directory "verification_queries" has the SQL files to execute the verifications that asked.